robinhilliard/defunit/README.md

 end
 ```

-Note that core/other isn't an SI vs Imperial units thing - kmh is an SI unit,
+The idea of core/other is that the code using this module is easier to
-but it's not the velocity unit the developer has chosen to work in (ms-1).
-You are free to
+write and reason about if calculations are carried out in a consistent set of 'core' units.
-choose whatever units suit as your core set - foot/pound/seconds, currencies, or perhaps
+Your core units can be whatever suit your purpose - foot/pound/seconds, currencies, or perhaps
 fully-laden-jumbo-jet/oil-rig/emperor-penguins if you're a Discovery Channel researcher.

 DefUnit will create sensible `@doc` and `@typedoc` attributes.
 If you use